Viasat/network-stats-capstone/docs/Fall_2021_Week3_HW.md

 [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10), relevant steps
 reproduced below:
 1. Run all commands in PowerShell, run as Administrator. `cmd` is not the same and will not work. <br />![Figure 1](img/hw3fig1.png)
-2. Try: `wsl –install` <br /> If that works, skip to [step 8](#step1-8). <br />If you get an error message, we’ll have to do it manually.
+2. Try: `wsl –-install -d ubuntu` <br /> If that works, skip to [step 8](#step1-8). <br />If you get an error message, we’ll have to do it manually.
 Follow steps 3-6.
 Hint: make sure Windows is at least version 2004 and you install the lastest security patch and there is a good chance this auto install will work!
 3. `dism.exe /online /enable-feature /featurename:Microsoft-Windows-
 Subsystem-Linux /all /norestart`
 4. `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`